toluadebayo/toluadebayo.github.io/README.md

         foo = as.data.frame(cbind(white = df$white, dtms[,top50words]))
         model = glm(white ~., foo, family=binomial)
         summary(model)
-3. Which words are most important for predicting racial background?
+3. Which words are the most important for predicting racial background?
 Search for the words with positive coefficients only.
-(Positive coefficients mean the presence of a word increases the chance of a post being popular.)
+(Positive coefficients mean the presence of a word increases the chance of a product being bought by a particular racial background.)
 Repeat this step for the other racial backgrounds.

         coef = coef(model)[-1]
         positive.terms = coef[coef>0]
         top.positive = sort(positive.terms,decreasing=T)[1:10]
 4. Create a wordcloud visualizing the words with positive coefficients.
 Repeat this step for the other racial backgrounds.

         wordcloud(names(top.positive)[1:5], as.vector(top.positive)[1:5], random.order=FALSE, rot.per=0.35,